 On site at the springs the information is given in Romansh and German.
 The information in English can be downloaded here.
 Alternatively, a printed version is available from the Scuol visitor information centre.

-- From the north: via Landquart – Klosters by car through the Vereina Tunnel (Selfranga - Sagliains) or over the Flüela Pass into the Lower Engadine on H27
+- From the north: via Landquart – Klosters on the car transporter train through the Vereina tunnel (Selfranga – Sagliains) or via the Flüela Pass to Lower Engadin on the H27